eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </concurrent-end>
 ```

+The log excerpt shows the concurrent GMP work packet processing subincrement has achieved the scan target of 112.58 MB (118053382 B).
+112.67 MB (118142880 B) were scanned.

-More partial cycles are run.
-This pattern of interleaving of intermediate global mark increments with partial gc cycles repeats until a final global mark increment completes the global mark cycle.
+More partial cycles run.
+This pattern of interleaving of global mark increments with partial gc cycles repeats until a final global mark increment completes the global mark cycle.
 The final global mark phase increment consists of a STW `global mark phase` sub-increment that includes `mark increment` and `class unload` operations.

 ```xml
 <exclusive-start id="489" timestamp="2020-11-13T06:32:34.197" intervalms="504.129">